 Socket and Chipset – Primary Factors to Consider

-The first and foremost consideration is to choose a motherboard that has the same socket as your CPU.
-So an AMD Ryzen Processor requires the AM4 socket and the newer 10 and 11th gen Intel processors require the LGA1200 socket.
+The first and foremost consideration is choosing a motherboard with the same socket as your CPU.
+So an AMD Ryzen Processor requires the AM4 socket, and the newer 10th and 11th gen Intel processors require the LGA1200 socket.

-After the socket, the next primary consideration is the motherboard chipset.
-The chipset, to a large extent, defines the quality, features and its overall price tag.
+After the socket, the following primary consideration is the motherboard chipset.
+The chipset, to a large extent, defines the quality, features, and overall price tag.

-The chipset essentially defines, how many PCIe lanes the motherboard offers and supports, how many expansion slots it would have, how many ports it would have and their version, whether it supports overclocking or not and also the size of the VRM and phase power design – something very important for overclockers.
+The chipset essentially defines how many PCIe lanes the motherboard offers.
+It supports how many expansion slots it would have, how many ports it has and their version, whether it supports overclocking, and the size of the VRM and phase power design – something significant for overclockers.

 Both Intel and AMD have different chipset series catering to different budgets: